Akari-light/Year-1-PRGESS-Assignment/README.md

 # Programming Essential Assignment
-A simple Rock-Paper-Scissor <s>Monster Battle game<s> in the form of Fire-Water-Grass played between a player and the computer.
+A simple python Rock-Paper-Scissor **Monster Battle game** It is played between a player and the computer and players can choose from Fire-Water-Grass.